Therapeutic Brain Stimulation division of MAPrc

 Ms Lenore Wambeek

 Ms Lenore Wambeek (BN, MN) completed her Bachelor of Nursing degree in 2012, and her Master of Nursing (Mental Health) degree in 2014.
-Lenore has experience in inpatient acute and rehabilitative psychiatric settings and joined the Therapeutic Brain Stimulation division as a Research Nurse in March 2015, working on various clinical trials involving TMS.
-Lenore is the coordinator of the TMS courses run at MAPrc and has a keen interest in the education of mental health nurses and nursing students.
+Lenore has experience in inpatient acute and rehabilitative psychiatric settings and joined the Therapeutic Brain Stimulation division as a Research Nurse in March 2015, providing treatments in clinical trials involving repetitive Transcranial Magnetic Stimulation (rTMS), Theta Burst Stimulation (TBS) and Magnetic Seizure Therapy (MST).
+Lenore is the coordinator of the Brain Stimulation Training Programs run at MAPrc and has a keen interest in undergraduate and postgraduate education of mental health nurses.

 Dr Leo Chen (MBBS, MPsych, FRANZCP, AFRACMA) is a consultant psychiatrist.
 He is active in therapeutic brain stimulation research at the Monash Alfred Psychiatry Research Centre (MAPrc) and psychiatry education at Monash University.
 He is the Director of the TMS Program at Epworth HealthCare.
 His research and clinical interest areas are in neurostimulatory treatment modalities for mental illnesses, their neurophysiological aetiologies and management of mood, anxiety and psychotic disorders.